How to use (3 steps)

 - Read off [A](t), fraction remaining, t₁/₂, best-fit order and Arrhenius parameters, then copy the URL to share the setup.

-A default 1st-order example and small datasets are preloaded so you can see results and plots immediately.
+A default 1st-order example and small datasets are preloaded so you can compare realistic values before you compute.

 Results